renilvincent32/user-service/README.md

 - All the APIs have been unit-tested at controller level.
 - Did not write integration test cases, due to the added complexity.
 Performed integration tests using Postman only.

+## Cleanup

+- run `docker-compose down` at the project root directory, to remove both app and postgres docker containers
+- run `docker rmi user-app` to remove the docker image for the application